 - fresh herbs

 If you are using the shredding disk, cut off both ends of the zucchini.
-Cut the zucchini into 2 inch pieces and place in the shoot to grate.
-Once you’ve grated, place the zucchini into a thin tea towel or cheesecloth over a strainer.
-Squeeze it to release some of the moisture.
+Cut the zucchini into 2-inch pieces and place in the shoot to grate.

-The best part about this zucchini pie is that you can add in whatever herbs you love or have available.
+The best part about this zucchini pie is that you can add in whatever herbs you love or have available in your garden.
 You can mix and match.
 Both zucchini and goat cheese offer a pretty neutral flavor base, so adding different herbs will really dictate your desired flavor.
 Here are some suggested herbs to use:

 - green onions